 Kids who have diabetes don't need to be on strict diets, but they do need to pay attention to when they eat and what's on their plates.
 Why?
-Because it helps them keep their blood sugar levels in check.
-Meal plans help people with diabetes eat right and stay healthy.
-What's a meal plan?
-Let's find out.
+Because learning how to make healthy choices and balance carbohydrates, protein, and fat can help you keep your blood sugars in a healthy range.

-Because healthy meals are so important, your diabetes health care team will probably give you a meal plan to follow.
-Meal plans don't tell you exactly which foods to eat, but they might give you general information like which food groups to pick and when you should eat.
+Because healthy meals are so important, your diabetes health care team will probably give you a plan to follow.
+It won't tell you exactly which foods to eat, but might give you general information like which food groups to pick and when you should eat.

 Don't worry that this plan will include stuff you don't like.
-Your meal plan will include the foods that you already eat and like.
+It will include the foods that you already eat and like.
 The team will probably ask you to write down all the foods you eat in a food diary for a few days so that they know your tastes.

-Your meal plan will help you think about healthy meals, but it also might help you reach other health goals.
-For example, if you need to lose weight, then the plan may suggest that you watch the number of calories and fat grams you eat to help you reach your goal.
+The plan will help you think about healthy meals, but it also might help you reach other health goals.
+For example, if you need to lose weight, the plan may suggest that you watch the number of calories and fat grams you eat to help you reach your goal.

 Your parents or other grown-ups might make most of the meal-planning decisions.
 But if they ask for your advice, try to keep things balanced.
 For instance, two baked potatoes don't make a balanced meal.
 But you could have half a baked potato along with some grilled chicken and some broccoli.
 Top it off with a dessert of fresh berries, and you have a great balanced meal.